simonemargio/ProgettoBiblioteca/README.md

 Please refer to the source code for more details on the other structures used.

 ## Search binary trees
-Abr's are used to hold information:
+ABR's are used to hold information:
 * Students enrolled in the library.
 * Books that make up the entire library catalog.

-The choice to use abr as makes it effective and eﬃcient because the search for an element on *average* has *log2n* complexity where n is the number of nodes in the tree.
+The choice to use ABR as makes it effective and eﬃcient because the search for an element on *average* has *log2n* complexity where n is the number of nodes in the tree.

 In this case, it was decided to use the serial number and the title of the book as a discriminating element for the positioning of the element within the tree.